 The Registeraccountant qualification in the Netherlands is not a credential you collect and file.
 It’s a regulatory licence.
 Only an RA (or an equivalent like an AA with the right registration) can sign a statutory audit opinion under Dutch law.
 This is codified in the Wet toezicht accountantsorganisaties (Wta).

-What this means for career strategy is direct.
 Every audit firm needs RAs.
 The supply of qualified RAs has been declining relative to demand for years, because fewer students complete the programme and more qualified accountants leave practice for industry.
-The NBA's annual membership data shows this trend consistently.
+The NBA’s annual membership data shows this trend consistently.
 An RA who can run engagements is structurally scarce.
-And structural scarcity, unlike cyclical scarcity, doesn't correct itself quickly.
+And structural scarcity, unlike cyclical scarcity, doesn’t correct itself quickly.

-If you're at a mid-tier firm and you hold the RA, your negotiating position improves with each year of post-qualification experience.
-You're not one of 300 managers at a Big 4 firm competing for 30 partner slots.
-You're one of maybe 8-12 qualified staff at a practice that needs you to sign opinions.
+If you’re at a mid-tier firm and you hold the RA, your negotiating position improves with each year of post-qualification experience.
+You’re not one of 300 managers at a Big 4 firm competing for 30 partner slots.
+You’re one of maybe 8-12 qualified staff at a practice that needs you to sign opinions.
 The economics are different.
-When the AFM inspects your firm and checks engagement partner qualifications, your RA number is what appears on the file.
+When the AFM inspects your firm and checks engagement partner (EP) qualifications, your RA number is what appears on the file.
 Not the practice name.

-Second, once qualified, invest your development time in specialisations that make your RA more valuable, not in generic "leadership training" that every firm offers.
+Once qualified, invest your development time in specialisations that make your RA more valuable, not in generic “leadership training” that every firm offers.
 A qualified RA who can sign ISAE 3402 reports and understands CSRD assurance has a market value ceiling significantly above a qualified RA whose only differentiation is having worked at the same firm for ten years.
 The qualification is the floor.
 What you build on top of it determines the ceiling.

 Worked example: two career paths from the same starting point